Rodmatronic/FreeNIX/README.md

 # Notes
 1. Please try and keep any warnings to a minimum.
-2. XV6 has annoying indentation, feel free to program however you like (But please keep it readable!).
+2. XV6 has annoying indentation, but please make your editor use .editorconfig (details on how to are in this file).